-There are successful self-publishers in every niche, but authors of children’s books face more challenges than most – both on the publishing and marketing side.
+Writing a children’s book is tough enough without having to deal with the unique challenge of marketing one too.
+There are successful self-publishers in every niche, but authors of children’s books face more challenges than most.
 When I heard that Karen Inglis was releasing How To Self-Publish and Market A Children’s Book I invited her along to talk about the particular problems that self-publishers of children’s books face, as well as strategies for overcoming them.
 Here’s Karen with more:

 When I discovered self-publishing back in 2010 it was, as for many, a dream come true after the familiar cycle of sending out manuscripts only to get a rejection six or seven weeks later.
 At last I would be able to get my children’s stories out and take the world by storm!